andrewhao/built-to-last-talk/slides.md

 ## I've been thinking about beautiful systems

-In the language - elegance, syntax, form, expressiveness
+In the language - syntax, form, expressiveness

 --